Year 7 Geography Resources

 When you use a Google Doc, you can use the "research Tool" to research while you have your doc open.
 Go to "Tools" on the menu bar and then choose "Research".
 A box will open on the right-hand side so that you can do your research there.
 The advantage of using this tool is that it will cite your resources for you so all you have to do is organise them into alphabetical order for your bibliography!

 When you collect your sites, consider the following questions:

-- What features make them worthy of being world heritage?
+- What features make it worthy of being world heritage?

 - What other questions could you ask?
-Write these in your OneNote folder.
+Write these on your document.

 What makes my chosen sites worthy of heritage status?

 You should keep in mind the following questions when you are looking at your web sites.

 Types of Questions to Ask at Historical Sites